OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-28.md

 ## 1 Chronicles 28:3

-But God said to me,
+However, the Lord told me,

 > ‘You shall not build a house for My name,
 > because you are a man of war and have shed blood.’